Signed in as:

 Do you want your tween or teen to have the flexibility of homeschooling as well as the social, emotional and intellectual benefits of learning in community?
 The Hub’s part-time online microschool can make this possible.

-Activities harness natural curiosity, the Socratic method of facilitation, and peer-to-peer inspiration to broaden horizons and deepen understanding of all sorts of subjects (e.g., language, science, social studies, math, art), in an organic, interdisciplinary and engaging way.
+Activities harness natural curiosity and the Socratic method to broaden horizons and deepen understanding of all sorts of subjects (e.g., language, science, social studies, math, art), in an organic, interdisciplinary and engaging way.

 (Discover how curiosity can fuel learning in this short video.)

-Facilitated collaboration hones vital skills such as teamwork, critical thinking, and communication.
+Facilitated collaboration builds vital skills such as teamwork, critical thinking, and communication.

-Engaging with a regular peer group creates joy and meets key developmental needs, while also preparing young people for adulthood.
+Regular peer engagement sparks joy and meets key developmental needs, while also preparing young people for adulthood.

 The above video shares family reflections on The Hub experience, with more feedback examples below: